-Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
+The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
 Among these immigrants were the ancestors of the Beacoom family, who lived in Bedfordshire, Buckingham, and Hertfordshire.
 The geographical roots of the name, however, were established prior to the family's presence in Britain, and stem from the Old French Beauchamps, which refers to towns of that name in Manche and Somme.

 Early Origins of the Beacoom family

-Bedfordshire, Buckingham, and Hertford, where the name was "introduced into England at the Norman Conquest by Hugo de Beauchamp, or de Bello Campo, to whom William [the Conqueror] gave 43 lordships, chiefly in the county of Bedford. "
+The surname Beacoom was first found in Bedfordshire, Buckingham, and Hertford, where the name was "introduced into England at the Norman Conquest by Hugo de Beauchamp, or de Bello Campo, to whom William [the Conqueror] gave 43 lordships, chiefly in the county of Bedford. "

 Linslade in Buckinghamshire has a long-time association with the family.
-"This place in the reign of Henry III. belonged to William de Beauchamp, to whom, in 1251, that monarch granted the privilege of a market on Thursday, and a fair on Lady-day to continue for eight days."
+"This place in the reign of Henry III. belonged to William de Beauchamp [(d.
+1260)], to whom, in 1251, that monarch granted the privilege of a market on Thursday, and a fair on Lady-day to continue for eight days."

 Roothing-Beauchamp, a parish, in the union and hundred of Ongar, S. division of the county of Essex " takes the affix to its name from William Beauchamp, proprietor of the manor in 1262."

 Another branch was found at early times in the parish of Shrawley in Worcestershire.
 "This place belonged to Ralph de Todeni, who was standardbearer to William at the battle of Hastings, and whose family held the lands till the time of Edward II., when they passed to the family of Guy Beauchamp, Earl of Warwick."

 Also in Worcestershire, a branch of the family was found at Bengeworth.
 "The manor [of Bengeworth] anciently belonged to the Beauchamp family, whose baronial castle, situated near the bridge, was in the twelfth century destroyed by William d'Anville, abbot of Evesham, in retaliation for depredations committed by the owner on his monastery."

-Early History of the Beacoom family
+Important Dates for the Beacoom family

-Another 139 words (10 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beacoom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beacoom research.
+Another 69 words (5 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beacoom History in all our PDF Extended History products and printed products wherever possible.

 Beacoom Spelling Variations

-spelling variations occurred commonly in Anglo Norman surnames.
+Before the last few hundred years the English language had no fixed system of spelling rules.
+For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Beacoom were recorded, including Beauchamp, Beauchamps, Beacham, Beecham and others.

 Early Notables of the Beacoom family (pre 1700)

-Another 77 words (6 lines of text) are included under the topic Early Beacoom Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Beacoom Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Beacoom family to the New World and Oceana
+Migration of the Beacoom family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Beacoom arrived in North America very early: Edward Beauchamp, a Huguenot and Freeman, who settled in Salem, Massachusetts in 1643; James Beacham, who arrived in Barbados in 1685; John Beacham, who settled in New England in 1698.